-Mounting Provisions
+Mounting Provisions without Cart

-Four mounting holes (intended for M6 or 1⁄4" hardware) on the bottom of the incubator are intended to be utilized to mount the incubator to an interface that will securely fix the incubator system in a hospital setting or emergency vehicle as appropriate.
+Four 3/8-16UNC mounting holes on the bottom of the incubator are intended to be utilized to mount the incubator to an interface that will securely fix the incubator system in a hospital setting as appropriate.
 It is the customer's responsibility to ensure that any safety requirements have been addressed on the installation.
 Unless otherwise specified maximum additional equipment weight limited to 10 lbs.